By Sammy Maisie

 By Doris McFarland

-Plans are underway for an open house at the Bennett Springs Christian Church camp Saturday, April 17.
-A pie auction and singing will be enjoyed.
+Plans for an open house at the Bennett Springs Christian Church camp have been rescheduled for Saturday, April 24.
 More details will be available later.

 Women of the church are planning a Transforming Testimonies meeting Saturday, April 17 at 6 p.m. here at the church.
 All ladies in the area are invited.
 Personal testimonies will be by Cheryl Parrish and Angela Milligan, along with fellowship, snacks, door prizes and singing.